mfernandes95/documents-api/README.md

 # Documents-API

-API in NodeJS using Express, Postgres, Docker.
+API in NodeJS using AdonisJS, Postgres, Docker.
 To authenticate users and CRUD contracts/files.

 ## Run